aristanetworks/ansible-cvp/README.md

         save_topology: true
 ```

-As modules of this collection are based on `HTTPAPI` connection plusgin, authentication elements shall be declared using this plugin mechanism:
+As modules of this collection are based on [`HTTPAPI` connection plugin](https://docs.ansible.com/ansible/latest/plugins/connection/httpapi.html), authentication elements shall be declared using this plugin mechanism and are automatically shared with `arista.cvp.cv_*` modules.

 ```ini
 [development]